peter88213/yW2OO/docs/index.md

 - Extract the "yW2OO_v5.2.5" folder from the downloaded zipfile "yW2OO_v5.2.5.zip"
 - Move into this new folder and open "README.md" for further instructions.

+### Note for Linux users

+Please make sure that your Python3 installation has the *tkinter* module.
+On Ubuntu, for example, it is not available out of the box and must be installed via a separate package.

 ---

 [Changelog](changelog)